One Year Ago Today . . .

 - 1 cup honey (where to buy organic honey)

-- 1 teaspoon organic vanilla extract (where to buy vanilla extract)*
+- 1 teaspoon organic vanilla extract (where to buy vanilla extract, how to make vanilla extract)*

 - 1/4 teaspoon unrefined sea salt (where to buy sea salt)